 Due to the fact that the foundation has purchased an impressive amount of equipment - thousands of pieces of equipment, ranging from massive machines such as MRI scanners to small devices such as aspirator pumps, we are unable to keep track of all our donations.
 Thankfully, we can rely on social control - the members of public let us know when they notice any irregularities in the ways that the equipment is put to use - and we are able to step in.

-What is more, it is important to state that each unit, which received support from us, has to let us know about any changes about the legal status of the unit in order to move the equipment to the new unit.
-The foundation closely monitors the change of location and status of the unit, in order to ensure that the equipment is used to its full capacity in treatment of patients which is accessible and free of charge.
+What is more, it is important to state that each unit, which received support from us, has to let us know about any changes in the legal status of the unit in order to move the equipment to the new unit.
+The foundation closely monitors the change of location and status of the unit, in order to ensure that the equipment is used to its full capacity in the treatment of patients.